RDinh/NFCRFID/README.md

 **ALL PRICES LISTED ARE SUBJECT TO CHANGE.TAXES AND SHIPPING ARE NOT INCLUDED.**

 To get a quote for the printed PCB visit [here](https://www.seeedstudio.com/fusion_pcb.html).
+Submit these [Gerber files](Electronics/FinalDocs/Gerber) for printing.

 To get a quote for the 3D-printed enclosure visit [here](https://shop3d.ca/pages/upload-your-file-to-be-printed).
+Submit these [STL files](Documentation/Cases/2pc) for printing.

 ## Time Commitment